4a- Solved problem for matrix operations.

 Matrix operations play a crucial role in various fields, including computer graphics, data science, and engineering.
 To better understand these operations, let’s explore some real-world applications, such as how image processing relies on matrix transformations.

-For instance, in image processing, an image can be represented as a matrix where each element corresponds to a pixel’s color value.
-Operations like blurring or sharpening an image can be achieved through matrix multiplication.
+For instance, in image processing, an image can be represented as a matrix where each element corresponds to a pixel’s colour value.
+Operations such as blurring or sharpening an image can be performed using matrix multiplication.

 Review of the commutative, associative, and distributive properties.